Recreation & Community Programs | Human Services Department

 We will discuss Coleridge’s great Romantic poem in which a mariner brings bad luck to his ship by shooting an albatross.
 The ship is becalmed, the sailors run out of food and water, strange creatures swim in the sea, a ghost ship approaches…

-Maturation and the Human Brain: How Biology and Environment Interact to Shape Ability and Disability Over the Lifespan,with David Rose; in person
+Maturation and the Human Brain: Origins of Diversity, Equity, and Inclusion, with David Rose; in person

 Three Tuesdays, April 22, 29, May 13, 11:00 a.m.–12:30 p.m.